XV - Arrogate

 One at a time, the two men picked up the three downed Corporation agents and placed them onto medical beds.
-Krissie activated each bed, somehow bounding the agents to their respective beds.
+Krissie activated each bed.
+Somehow, this bound the agents down.
 Connor turned his attention to the agent he tied to a chair when the breach first occurred and bound him to a bed as well.

 “How exactly are they restrained?”
 I asked.

 Krissie explained.
 “Those beds have gravity enhanced restraints.
 They won’t be going anywhere.”

 Ryan stopped to look at Connor after they were finished.
 “How is it you’re four years older and Kevin isn’t?”
 Ryan looked at me.
 “You aren’t four years older, are you?”

 “No,” I said.
 “We had some…problems, after we left.”

 Connor held up a finger in pause.
 He flipped open his communicator.
 “Release FCA-1 lockdown, authorization MacKenzie four, pi, upsilon, omega.”
 The pulsing red lights in the room’s corners disappeared.
 Connor tapped at the interface.
 “Attention FCA-1, this is MacKenzie.
 The security breach has been contained.
 All sector seven section leaders please prepare SITREP reports and submit to Control by end of shift.
 Thank you.”